Elena Vesnina: 2011

 Vesnina was seeded seventh at the Auckland Open where she beat Marina Erakovic in her first match of the year.
 In the next round against Simona Halep, she retired due to dizziness.
-At the Hobart International, she defeated Arantxa Parra Santonja in the first round but lost to top-seed Marion Bartoli.
+At the Hobart International, she defeated Arantxa Parra Santonja in the first round but lost to top seed Marion Bartoli.

 In the first round of the Australian Open, Vesnina lost to Virginie Razzano.
 She then also fell in the first rounds of Open GdF Suez, Dubai Championships, and Indian Wells Open and the qualifying round in Qatar Open.
 At the Miami Open, she defeated higher-ranked players Gisela Dulko and 23rd seed Yanina Wickmayer, but lost to Anabel Medina Garrigues in the third round.
 At the Family Circle Cup, Vesnina defeated Rebecca Marino in the first round and then knocked out four consecutive seeds No. 14 seed Bethanie Mattek-Sands, second seed and defending champion Sam Stosur, 12th seed Julia Görges and 11th seed Peng Shuai.
 Vesnina became runner-up at the Family Circle Cup by losing to Caroline Wozniacki in straight sets.

-In doubles, Vesnina along with Sania Mirza won the finals at Indian Wells by defeating Mattek-Sands and Shaughnessy.
-Then the pair won their second title of the year at the Family Circle Cup by defeating Mattek-Sands and Shaughnessy again.
-They reached the final of Roland Garros before falling to Andrea Hlaváčková and Lucie Hradecká.
-They also reached the semifinals of Wimbledon before falling to eventual champions and second seeds Květa Peschke and Katarina Srebotnik.
+In doubles, Vesnina along with Sania Mirza won the final at Indian Wells by defeating Mattek-Sands and Shaughnessy.
+The pair won their second title of the year at the Family Circle Cup by defeating Mattek-Sands and Shaughnessy again.
+They reached the final of Roland Garros, before falling to Andrea Hlaváčková and Lucie Hradecká.

+The pair also reached the semifinals of Wimbledon, before falling to eventual champions and second seeds, Květa Peschke and Katarina Srebotnik.